maurges/every-rust-gui-library/notes.md

 I'm trying to create the todo app, and suddenly nothing my new widget doesn't fucking draw.
 Even if I create it statically, it's gone!

+Fuck, now it magically works.
+This piece of shit is very brittle.